-When considering switching from using traditional electric power to solar power, many home owners are confused about how solar batteries work.
-It’s often one of the most misunderstood elements of a solar power system.
+For years solar power has been exploding in popularity in Southern California.
+But when it comes to a battery backup system homeowners don’t necessarily know how they work.
+When considering switching from traditional electric power to solar power, many homeowners find solar batteries one of the most misunderstood elements of a solar power system.
 It’s understandable as most homeowners don’t have a degree or specialty in science and engineering.
-Not to worry, the experts at Sunpro Solar are able to demystify solar batteries for you so you understand exactly what you’re getting and what you can expect:
+Not to worry, the energy experts at Sunpro Solar are demystifying solar batteries so you understand exactly what you’re getting and what you can expect:

-Solar Batteries Allow for the Generation of Solar Power to Turn into Electricity
+Batteries Allow for the Generation of Solar Power to Turn into Electricity

-Making Your Solar Batteries Work for You
+Making Your Batteries Work for You

 Typically, your panels and solar battery system is tied to the electric grid.
 In California, this could be Edison, for example.
 When your home solar power system is collecting more energy than you can consume as a homeowner, you’re energy neutral and reducing your carbon footprint.
 You’re also eligible to make some money.
 Excess energy from your solar batteries sent back to the grid can make you money in the form of energy credits towards future energy bills or a check cut to you.
 It’s not a stretch of the imagination that this is a major caveat for homeowners considering the installation of a full solar system, from solar panels to solar batteries, and more.

 If you are a homeowner in Southern California who has solar and is ready to explore the options available in a solar battery backup system then give the energy experts at SunPro Solar a call at 951-678-7733 today.